onionshrek/turbo-octo-waffle/virtual library code project/README.md

         }
     }

-The purpose of the third case is to allow the user to search any book that the user registered in the pass
+The purpose of the third case is to allow the user to search any book that the user registered in the past.

     void cbook() {
     int i,j,aux,compare;